Upgrade to a Heat Pump or EPA-2020 Wood Stove - For Salt Spring & Southern Gulf Island Residents with an existing Wood Stove. Rebates up to $1500.

 Special Offers from Participating Retailers:

-Pacific Heat Pumps is offering an additional $250 discount to participants accepted into the 2024 Community Woodsmoke Reduction Program.
-Share your pre-screened approval email with Pacific Heat Pumps to get this offer.
+Fresco, Whirlwind and Pacific Heat pumps provide additional discounts to participants accepted into the 2024 Community Woodsmoke Reduction Program.
+Share your pre-screened approval email with them to get your offer!

 *You may purchase your eligible upgraded appliance from any retailer.